- May 14th, 2015

 Mock-up of power benches

-The design of the collection incorporates a high degree of flexibility that allows for continuous reconfiguration.
+The design of the suite incorporates a high degree of flexibility that allows for continuous reconfiguration.
 Casters facilitate smooth transport and storage while outlets embedded in benches provide power to charge mobile devices such as phones, cameras and tablets.
 One of the primary goals of the Museum’s Bloomberg Connects initiative is to cultivate increased engagement between Museum staff and visitors.
-The components of the collection play a key role in reinforcing and facilitating this goal but none more so than the “hub” which serves as a resource and a platform – both digital and physical — shared between museum staff and visitors sparking inquiry and conversation.
+The components of the suite play a key role in reinforcing and facilitating this goal but none more so than the “hub” which serves as a resource and a platform – both digital and physical — shared between museum staff and visitors sparking inquiry and conversation.
 The translation of the admission booth to ticket bar – opening up and welcoming in visitors upon arrival reinforces this initiative.
 Designed to aggregate and disaggregate the bar transforms rapidly depending on programmatic use.

 Hub plan, section and elevations